hilaryparker/HeadNeck/doc/statworkflow.md

    </TABLE>

+Because this is a moderate, but not extreme, level of correlation between the procurement method and the outcome, I only will expect a modest improvement in prediction accuracy in the steps that follow.
+However given that the correlation is not zero, and furthermore given that there are several other known and unknown variables contributing to the variance in this data, I think batch correction is still appropriate.

 One most important steps that you should perform when doing a prediction problem is to cross-validate the accuracy of the predictor you want to use, in conjunction with the normalization and batch-correction techniques you will use.
+Looking at the distribution of the variances from before is helpful, but ultimately looking at the cross-validated accuracies gives you a more certain assessment of whether or not the batch-correction is indeed helping your data analysis.

 In this case, I am interested in predicting the HPV status of some unlabeled samples using prediction analysis of microarrays (PAM).
 In order to make sure the predictor is valid, and furthermore in order to assess whether or not the batch-correction techniques are improving the predictor, I will perform cross-validation in three different scenarios.

 ![crossvalidation](cross_validation.png)